adankha/15-Puzzle-Algorithm-Comparisons/README.md

 ![alt text](https://i.imgur.com/Zn0DIbr.png)

 The following program solves the the N-Puzzle Board Game problem using multiple search techniques.
+The following searches were used: BFS, DFS, IDDFS, A-Star.
-Once the program has finished executing, the memory and time complexity is printed for comparison.
+Once the program has finished executing, the memory and time complexity is printed for each search for comparison.
-A-Star with a heuristic produced the best results.
+A-Star with the Manhattan Heuristic produced the best results.
-Each search-file contained in this repository is a stand-alone.
+Each __search__-file depends on constants.py, globals.py, board.py, main.py.
 The program was created using Python 3.6

 ## Files: